adventures in enamelling, stories, music and travel

 What this meant was that I made a lot more samples before beginning the actual project.
 In order to show the clients what I could do I made two crow samples:

-I sent the first one as my bid for the commission and happily the client liked it so much that they bought it!
-And I got the commission.
+I sent the second one (my favourite!) as my bid for the commission and happily the client liked it so much that they bought it!
+AND I got the commission!

 Now I had other things to think about.
 They didn’t want the traditional grisaille on black, as the wood for the table was to be light.
 I made a few samples on browns, but realised that I would have to see the wood before I moved on.
 So Beeken Parsons sent me a sample of the gorgeous burled maple.
 It then became clear that the base colour I would use would be mocha.